-- Accessibility To ensure an optimal number of collection sites available based on geography, population density, remote northern and first nation communities, and ease of access. - Convenience Facilitate ease of drop-off for consumers not only in urban areas, but rural and remote communities by providing collection services at non-traditional drop-off locations, holding recycling/round-up events, or through curbside battery collection. - Cost-effectiveness It is necessary to manage the program's cost-to-serve for continued growth and success. - Environmental health and safety Call2Recycle will work with companies that want to enroll to promote environmental health and safety through battery recycling. - Association to batteries The likelihood that consumers will correlate batteries with the location (e.g. an electronics store or recycling depots).
+- Accessibility To ensure an optimal number of collection sites available based on geography, population density, and ease of access. - Convenience Facilitate ease of drop-off for consumers not only in urban areas, but rural and remote communities by providing collection services at non-traditional drop-off locations, holding recycling/round-up events, or through curbside battery collection. - Cost-effectiveness It is necessary to manage the program's cost-to-serve for continued growth and success. - Environmental health and safety The program will work with companies that want to enroll to promote environmental health and safety through battery recycling. - Association to batteries The likelihood that consumers will correlate batteries with the location (e.g. an electronics store or recycling depot).

-Collection locations that are available to Manitoba residents are listed on Call2Recycle's website and mobile phone locator.
-Residents can search by postal code or city and province to find a battery collection location.
+Collection locations that are available to Manitoba residents are listed on the program's online locator tool.
+Residents can search by postal code or city and province to find a battery collection location on the program's website.
 In addition, they can utilize the 'Recycle on the Way' feature that allows them to provide a start and end address and then shows drop-off locations that are en route to their destination.